-Finding ways of making extra cash probably sounds good, especially when you’re getting out of debt.
+Finding ways of making extra cash probably sounds good.
 Every little bit you make is that much more you have available to reach your goals.

 But how do you go about making some extra money?

 Here are 11 simple ways of making extra cash when you need the occasional boost — without getting a second job.

 If your friends call you Dr. Doolittle, you may want to look into caring for other people’s pets.
 Imagine getting paid to watch dogs in your home, take them for walks, or do drop in visits for folks.
 You can post on your neighborhood group or use sites like Rover to get customers.